 Almost certainly, distributing manufacturing capacity to more regions and decreasing extreme local concentrations will reduce geographic-specific supply risk and help alleviate the severity of future supply shortages … to some extent.
 It will likely not solve the problem entirely:

 Chip buyers (demand side) and their wholesale distributors and retailers have multiple levers to become more or less lean.
 Being less lean is about buying early and building buffers or slack.
 Being leaner is about buying later with limited buffers or slack.
 Buyers and distributors can have a purely just-in-time supply chain management system or opt for a hybrid model.
 They can stockpile.
 They can single-source or dual-source.

-Semiconductor companies can transform their traditional supply chains by developing and bolstering six key digital capabilities, which can allow them to transcend the physical-digital boundaries to include people, processes and technologies (figure 8).
-Using a digital capabilities model, they can redesign their traditional organisational silos into one that is more connected and integrated, encompassing their customers, talent, suppliers across all tiers, channel partners and internal facilities.16
+Semiconductor companies can transform their traditional supply chains by developing and bolstering six key digital capabilities, which can allow them to transcend the physical-digital boundaries to include people, processes, and technologies (figure 8).
+Using a digital capabilities model, they can redesign their traditional organizational silos into one that is more connected and integrated, encompassing their customers, talent, suppliers across all tiers, channel partners, and internal facilities.16

 Adopting some or all of these facets of a digital capability model could help semiconductor companies transform their traditional, linear supply chains into digital supply networks (DSNs).

 Moreover, companies across the chip industry value chain can benefit from the distinct operating characteristics of a digital supply network by sensing, collaborating, optimizing, and responding (see sidebar, “The four digital disciplines of a DSN: Effective data-sharing to drive differentiated performance and value”).
 These digital disciplines could enable them to gain greater visibility and insight into demand, and to have a more granular and timely view of both the external and internal events across the supply network—allowing them to make timely decisions and adjustments.